Continuous Function

 Calculus

-Rates of change and accumulation.
-Calculus is the language behind gradients, optimization, continuous-time dynamics, and why backprop works as efficiently as it does.
+Rates of change and accumulation: the language behind gradients, optimization, continuous-time dynamics, and why backprop works as efficiently as it does.

 Optimization